slerman12/Help-me/7-Ongoing.md

 - Disproof 2 disproves the claim of the PhD student handbook, and proves that the ruling judges are currently violating their own policy.

-Also, the answer to "Was this six-month review mentioned at/between the time of my termination and October 31st?" is no.

 ## Imagined dialogue

 “Why should I be charged with these ungodly accusations?” asks the Alderman.